e.

 Nowadays, I'm the director of Think Brain, which offers a suite of professional development training programs in applied neuroscience and brain health.
 I've taught brain science to coaches and other helping professionals since The Neuroscience Academy opened its doors in 2015.

-c.
 About Dr Mary Collins

-I'm a chartered psychologist and professional executive coach with 15 years experience in organisation development and talent management.
+I'm a chartered psychologist and professional executive coach with 15 years of experience in organisation development and talent management.

 I graduated from the Professional Doctorate Programme at Dublin City University in 2010.
 My thesis considered psychological contract theory in relation to engagement and retention strategies for high-potential graduates ('Generation Y') in professional services.

 I'm a qualified coach assessor for the Association for Coaching (AC), a council member of the Irish Institute of Training and Development, and a mentor for the Aurora Women in Higher Education Programme.
-I'm also a graduate member of the Psychological Society of Ireland (PSI) and committee member of the Coaching Psychology Special Interest Group.
+I'm also a graduate member of the Psychological Society of Ireland (PSI) and a committee member of the Coaching Psychology Special Interest Group.

 I live in Dublin, Ireland with my husband, two gorgeous children and very cuddly dachshund.